-Exams will be timed tests with primarily multiple choice and matching questions.
+Online exams will be timed with multiple choice and matching questions.
 You should take the exam as quickly as possible from memory.
 With the time remaining, after the exam is completed, you can check and change any answers by searching the manuscript and notes you have taken.
-While you can use the manuscript and your notes in this search, you cannot use any other sources.
-Each of these exams can only be taken twice.
-After the first attempt, you will be able to see which questions you missed but not the correct answer.
-You should do your best to find the best answer from the manuscript and notes, using all your critical thinking skills and then take the test the second time.
-The grade recorded for each exam will be an average of your first and second attempts.
+While you can use the manuscript and your notes in this search, here is a list of activities which will be considered cheating and cause you to face disciplinary action: